Get the Recipe

-My first slice was without butter or salt, yet it tasted moist and rich, with an aroma something like that of a bakery-style pretzel; mild, but distinct.
-My second, third, fourth, and fifth slices were consumed in a blur of butter and honey, halted only by my husband's arrival to the kitchen and the Judgey McJudgerson look on his face (the tables were shortly turned, and the bread demolished).
+My first slice was without butter or salt, yet it tasted moist and rich, with an aroma something like that of a bakery-style pretzel—mild, but distinct.
+My second, third, fourth, and fifth slices were consumed in a blur of butter and honey, halted only by my husband's arrival in the kitchen and the Judgey McJudgerson look on his face (the tables were shortly turned, and the bread demolished).

 We feasted for a month, as subsequent experiments taught me the ins and outs of soda bread.
 While ingredients certainly matter (buttermilk more so than flour, to be honest), the real trick is in how the dough is handled.

 Because of its incredible hydration (120%, or 20% more buttermilk than flour by weight), how you stir the dough has a huge impact on gluten formation.
 Keep things to a bare minimum, and the soda bread will bake up with a craggy, crunchy crust.
 With a few extra folds, the crust turns smooth, thin, and delicate but crisp, while the interior gains enough structure to rise up a little higher.

 Without any special effort, soda bread will fall somewhere in between, creating a delicious average.
 But with a mindful approach, you can encourage the dough in either direction: less stirring for a more rustic loaf, more stirring for a smoother, better-risen one.